zilchulant/Home-Assistant_Smartmi-Air-Purifier/README.md

-# Home-Assistant_Smartmi-Air-Purifier
+# Home-Assistant Smartmi Air Purifier

-Getting Smart Air Purifier (zhimi.airpurifier.za1) working with Home Assistant and Node-RED
+How to get the Smartmi Air Purifier (zhimi.airpurifier.za1) working in Home Assistant with the help of HACS and Node-RED.